FOLLOW: mustang , fox body , 79 93 mustang , asc mclaren , mercury rising

-In the 80s, the customers who wanted a little more luxury with their vehicles bought a Mercury Capri and if you wanted more performance you would go with the ASC/McLaren.
-Both versions of this car came as a brainchild of engineer Peter Muscat, who created an SL-esque convertible roof for the mechanically similar Mustang.
-He was able to convince Mercury to offer some limited support for this new project.
-The Capris was contracted to be built by the American Sunroof Company (ASC) who was partnered up with the McLaren.
+In the 80s, the customers who wanted a little more luxury with their vehicles bought a Mercury Capri, and if you wanted more performance, you would go with the ASC/McLaren.
+Both versions of this car came as a brainchild of engineer Peter Muscat, who created an SL-Esque convertible roof for the mechanically similar Mustang.
+He convinced Mercury to offer some limited support for this new project.
+The Capris was contracted to be built by the American Sunroof Company (ASC), partnered up with the McLaren.
 ASC also decided to offer a coupe version with a few upgrades.
 Even though customers were impressed by both coupe and convertible options, the biggest issue was pricing.
-The Convertible option added $12k to the $10k base price of the 5.0 L Capri which was already about $6k more expensive than the GT convertible.
-Also, the ASC/McLaren coupe was only $4k more expensive than the Capri that it was based, but didn’t find a huge number of buyers.
+The Convertible option added $12k to the $10k base price of the 5.0 L Capri, which was already about $6k more expensive than the GT convertible.
+Also, the ASC/McLaren coupe was only $4k more expensive than the Capri based on but didn’t find a huge number of buyers.
 Once the Capri production was finally halted, ASC/McLaren offered a version of the Mustang convertible.
-Throughout this process Muscat and ASC had disagreements over licensing and royalties which ended in a stop in production in 1990.
+Muscat and ASC had disagreements over licensing and royalties throughout this process, which ended in a stop in production in 1990.

 A collab was done with McLaren to produce a Capri coupe in the McLaren colors of blue and orange.
 The following was added to make this a one of kind vehicle with the following: